-This section provides an overview of Council's financial estimates for 2014-15 to 2016-17 based on the information and options put forward in Council's Resourcing Strategy.
-In adopting this strategy in February 2014 Council endorsed a Preferred Scenario to move towards financial sustainability.
-The organisation's financial estimates are provided for the Baseline position (that would have continued with existing service levels and Revenue Policy) and for the Preferred Scenario (inclusive of the Special Rates Variation [SRV]) designed to achieve a longer term financially sustainable position).
+This report provides an overview of Council's financial estimates for 2014-15 to 2016-17 based on the information and scenarios put forward in Council's Draft Resourcing Strategy.
+The organisational financial estimates are provided for a baseline position that continues with existing service levels and Revenue Policy, and three scenarios designed to achieve a longer term financially sustainable position.
 All estimates show that Council's short to medium term financial capacity remains sound with strong liquidity, low debt and sound financial control which enables balanced funds budgets to be planned and achieved.
 A balanced funds result means that the allocation of resources to be spent is matched by the levels of revenue received to pay for it.